DSpace-Labs/DSpace7RestTutorial/walkthrough/get-communities.md

 ---
 ### org.dspace.app.rest.RestResourceController.findAll() [Code&rarr;](https://github.com/DSpace/DSpace/blob/rest-tutorial/dspace-spring-rest/src/main/java/org/dspace/app/rest/RestResourceController.java#L769-L787")

-Register this method as the handler for a URL Path relative to the class URL path.
+Register this method as the handler for a URL Path relative to the controller path defined at the class level.

 Note that no additional path has been specified for this method.
+As we look at other methods, you will see that they operation on qualified paths.
 ```
 @RequestMapping(method = RequestMethod.GET)
 @SuppressWarnings("unchecked")